 Advancing Clinical Research

-Today, the Baby J Fund is supporting the research effort of Dr. Giselle Sholler, Chair of the Beat Childhood Cancer Research Consortium and Medical Director of the Isabella Santos Foundation Rare and Solid Tumor Program at Levine Children’s (pictured left).
+Today, the Baby J Fund is supporting the research effort of Dr. Giselle Sholler, chair of the Beat Childhood Cancer Research Consortium and medical director of the Isabella Santos Foundation Rare and Solid Tumor Program at Levine Children’s (pictured left).
 Dr. Sholler’s research will be conducted in the pediatric cancer translational research lab at Levine Children’s and will have an initial focus on the identification of novel therapies for pediatric brain cancers.

-Studying new drugs in brain cancers requires significant preclinical laboratory work before we can offer new therapies to children in a Phase I clinical trials.
+Studying new drugs in brain cancers requires significant preclinical laboratory work before we can offer new therapies to children in Phase I clinical trials.
 To get started, Dr. Sholler will use an IVIS Spectral Imager, an essential piece of equipment for any laboratory performing brain tumor work.
 With precise data and clarity from the imager, she and her team will study rare brain tumors with the goal of bringing effective medications forward for children with these cancers in new Phase I clinical trials.
 Baby J will be funding this new piece of state of the art technology, the first of its kind in the region!